 Turn off Notification Sounds in Windows 11/10

-Apart from system notifications in Windows 10, there are apps that send sound notifications with banners that land into Action Center.
+Apart from system notifications in Windows 10, there are apps that send sound notifications with banners that land in Action Center.
 For example, breaking news applications sends toast notifications (banners) along with sound whenever there is a piece of breaking news.

 You can turn off notifications from these apps by heading to Settings app > System > Notifications.
 Just use the toggle under “Show app notifications” and turn it off.
 This should disable all notifications including Sounds from installed Windows Store apps.

 You can also restrict a specific app from sending notifications by individually turning off app notifications using the same settings panel.
-You can either block complete notification from the app or block particularly “sound” by turning off “Play a sound when notification arrives” option – this results in silent app notifications which in turn piles up on your action center.
+You can either block complete notifications from the app or block particularly “sound” by turning off “Play a sound when a notification arrives” option – this results in silent app notifications which in turn pile up on your action center.

 To completely disable all notification sounds for all the apps, move the slider for Show app notifications to the Off position.